What is Confirmation?

 What is required for Confirmation?

 At the Cathedral, we encourage Confirmation during the 8th grade year, and our 8th-grade Sunday school curriculum is a confirmation curriculum.
 All youth are invited to participate in the Confirmation Program if they feel ready, so long as they are at least in 8th grade.
 Those wishing to participate in the Confirmation Program are asked to prayerfully commit to attend classes during the spring semester, participate in small group discussions during that time, attend the Confirmation Retreat, complete the Confirmation journal questions every week, and be an active member at the Cathedral.
-Participation in the Confirmation service is not required.
+Classes meet during the 10:10 Sunday school hour.
+Those who choose to be confirmed at the end of the program will participate in the Confirmation service.

 Confirmation Small Groups will be going on a Confirmation Retreat January 11-13 to Camp Mikell in Toccoa, Georgia.